0xPlaygrounds/rig-book/src/playbook/multi-agent-systems.md

 }
 ```

-### Taking this to production
-If you are interested in taking this to production, you may want to look into `ractor` which is an actor framework written entirely in Rust, with cluster support, and is being used actively at companies like Kraken (the crypto exchange) and Whatsapp.
+If you are interested in taking AI agent swarms to production using actor patterns, you may want to look into `ractor`.
+Ractor is currently the most popular Rust actor framework, is being used actively at companies like Kraken (the crypto exchange) and Whatsapp and additionally has cluster support.

-## Are multi-agent systems always better?
-Of course not!
-They can be better for dealing with some complex workflows, but ultimately you should aim for your systems to be as simple, observable and ultimately maintainable as possible.
-While multi-agent systems